 WP 1A informed to IEEE that since the bands 275-325 GHz are identified for the passive services by No. 5.565 of the Radio Regulations (RR), the studies are needed to review RR No. 5.565 for use of these bands by active services in the future.
 WP1A further informed to IEEE that since the band 252-275 GHz is also allocated to the mobile and fixed services, the additional contiguous bandwidth of 23 GHz could be utilized for terahertz communications discussed within IEEE 802 group.
 IEEE is also invited to provide information on spectrum requirements and technical and operational characteristics of their systems operating in these bands or other bands for sharing studies to Working Parties 5A and 5C.

 IEEE 802 has initiated the sharing study between passive and active services.
-Although the results are still discussed by IEEE 802.15™ Working Group, IEEE 802 would like to inform ITU-R WP1A the follwoing input contributions related to the sharing issues for information only.
+Although the results are still discussed by IEEE 802.15™ Working Group, IEEE 802 would like to inform ITU-R WP1A the input contributions attached as attachments 1 -3 in annex 1 as related to the sharing issues for information only.

-Doc.: IEEE 802.15-15-10-0829-00-0thz

-Doc.: IEEE 802.15-15-12-0101-00-0thz

-Doc.: IEEE 802.15-15-12-0324-00-0thz

 IEEE 802 has reviewed the frequency range 252-275 GHz as well as 275-325 GHz and agreed to conduct studies on theses frequency bands for terahertz applications which utilize a contiguous bandwidth of 78 GHz.

-Since IEEE 802 is now drafting Technical Requirement Document (TRD) to complete the requirements and specifications for terahertz systems, IEEE 802 does not have any technical and operational chracteritics which can be provided for sharing studies at the moment.
-However, Call for Contribution was announced in the September meeting to request further contributions in these fequecny ranges.
-IEEE 802 also interested in other higher frequency ranges above 325 GHz for close proximity terahertz applications.
+In January 2016 IEEE 802.15 TG3d has issued a call for proposals targeting at an amendment to IEEE 802.15.3 for a switched point-to-point links operating at the frequency bands 252-325 GHz.
+The call for proposal including the supporting documents is included in attachments 1-5 of annex 2.
+Since all the detailed technical and operational characteristics will be fixed only after completion of the amendment, IEEE 802 TG 3d has issued a Call for Contribution in its September 2015 meeting to request further contributions on technical details on technical and operational characteristics from current research projects in these frequency ranges.
+The responses are summarized in attachment 1-y in annex 3.
+Please note that IEEE 802 is also interested in other higher frequency ranges above 325 GHz especially for but not limited to close proximity and intra-device terahertz applications.

-If IEEE 802 has made the significat progress in the technical studies in these frequency ranges, the results above 325 GHz as well as in the frequency range 252-325 GHz will be informed accordingly.
+If IEEE 802 has made significant progress in the technical studies in these frequency ranges, the results above 325 GHz as well as in the frequency range 252-325 GHz will be informed accordingly.

 3 Summary